 The requirements for the program are basic: if the utility allows you to interconnect your system to the grid, you should qualify for the rebate as long as the program budget hasn’t been exhausted.
 Use the link above to find out the latest program status and to get more details.

 With DVEC, the maximum rebate is $500.
 With MEC, the maximum is $2,500.

 The process to apply is pretty simple: you or your contractor must submit a copy of the proposed solar system design and your rebate application prior to system installation.
 There are other requirements too, such as inspections and permits, but those are part of the process anyway, and not specific to the rebate application.

 There are two big reasons why people choose to add solar panels to their house: it saves them money on electricity in the long run, and it helps the environment.

 For homeowners, the retail price of electricity will vary with your electricity provider - sometimes by a lot.
-But the average retail price of residential electricity in Arizona is 11.47 cents per kilowatt hour.
+As of April 2020, the average retail price of residential electricity in Arizona is 12.78 cents per kilowatt hour.

 What does the price of electricity have to do with your decision to go solar?
 Well, the more expensive your electricity is, the more compelling solar power is because high bills mean that solar panels will pay for themselves quicker.

 In Arizona, the cost of electricity is a little less than the United States average.
 At first, this might seem to make solar less compelling.
 But of course Arizona is a hot climate, and air conditioning is a necessary part of everyday life for many Arizonans.